-- a.
-For any suspension (in or out of school), credit will be given for all assignments that are completed during the suspension. - b.
-All assignments completed during the time of suspension will be submitted to the teacher on the students first day back to school following the suspension.
-Assignments not submitted on the first day of return may earn reduced credit based on teacher late policy guidelines.

-c.
-Inorder to complete assignments that could not be completed during the suspension students are directed to work with teachers to create a plan for completion and submission not to exceed the length of the suspension.

-F. Expulsion: Expulsion is the removal of a student from the schools or this District for a period not to exceed the greater of eighty (80) school days.
+- 1. For any suspension (in- or out-of-school), credit will be given for all assignments that are completed during the suspension. - 2.
+All assignments completed during the time of suspension will be submitted to the teacher on the student's first day back to school following the suspension.
+Assignments not submitted on the first day of return may earn reduced credit based on teacher late policy guidelines. - 3.
+In order to complete assignments that could not be done during the suspension (EX: in-class science lab), students are to work with teachers to create a plan for completion and submission of those assignments.
+The deadline for submission of those assignments should not exceed the length of the suspension. - Expulsion: Expulsion is the removal of a student from the schools or this District for a period not to exceed the greater of eighty (80) school days.
 Specific offenses involving firearms and knives and/or violent conduct may result in expulsion of up to one (1) year.
 If at the time of the expulsion, there are fewer school days than the number of days of expulsion, the Superintendent has the option to apply the remaining period of expulsion to the following school year.

+1. Documentation

-- 1. Documentation: If, in the principal's opinion, the alleged infraction may warrant expulsion, s/he shall, as soon as practicable after the infraction, refer the case to the Superintendent and submit the following documentation: - a. the rule(s) alleged to have been violated - b. the charges against the student - c. approximate date of the violation - d. recommendation(s) for expulsion - e. copy of the removal - f. chronology of disciplinary/corrective actions and witness statements - g. written notice to parents within one (1) day after removal
+If, in the principal's opinion, the alleged infraction may warrant expulsion, s/he shall, as soon as practicable after the infraction, refer the case to the Superintendent and submit the following documentation:

+- a. the rule(s) alleged to have been violated

+- b. the charges against the student

+- c. approximate date of the violation

+- d. recommendation(s) for expulsion

+- e. copy of the removal

+- f. chronology of disciplinary/corrective actions and witness statements

+- g. written notice to parents within one (1) day after removal